-- 5.1.
-TOUCH UP: The painting and decorating contractor shall correct deficiencies in its workmanship to conform to the definition of a "properly painted surface" as defined in this standard. - 5.2.
-"Latent damage" and "damage caused by others" shall be repaired by the painting and decorating contractor upon receiving a change order from the contracting entity.
-The painting and decorating contractor will proceed with the repair upon receiving acceptance of its proposal and approval to proceed from the contracting entity as outlined in this standard. - 5.3.
-The acceptability of the surface shall be determined when viewed without magnification, at a distance of thirty-nine (39) inches or one (1) meter or more, under finished lighting conditions and from a normal viewing position. - 5.3.1.
-Inspection lighting conditions will allow the finished surface to be viewed with minimal distortion which may be caused by the quality of the substrate preparation and/or illumination at an acute angle.
+- 5.1 TOUCH UP: The Painting Contractor shall correct deficiencies in its workmanship to conform to the definition of a properly painted surface as defined in this Standard. - 5.2 The acceptability of the surface shall be determined when viewed without magnification, at a distance of thirty-nine (39) inches or one (1) meter or more, under finished lighting conditions and from a normal viewing position. - 5.3 Inspection lighting conditions will allow the finished surface to be viewed with minimal distortion which may be caused by the quality of the substrate preparation and/or illumination at an acute angle.

-- 6.1.
-This standard clarifies areas of responsibility.
-Improved communication reduces misunderstandings. - 6.2.
-This standard is a nationally recognized consensus document for the painting and decorating industry's work practices.
+- 6.1 This Standard clarifies areas of responsibility.
+Improved communication reduces misunderstandings. - 6.2 This Standard is a nationally recognized consensus document for the painting and coating industry's work practices.